On this day, Michael Jennings ran 109m for a try, Paul Sironen was born, while Mark Coyne scores arguably the most iconic Origin four-pointer.

 Queensland draws first blood in the 1989 Winfield State of Origin series with a 36-6 hammering of the Blues at Lang Park.
 It is the biggest win in Origin history.
 Queensland prop Martin Bella wins the man of the match award.

-Paul Carter is born in Penrith.
-The son of former Panthers star Steve Carter, Paul played with the Titans, Rabbitohs and Roosters before his career stalled in 2017.
+Paul Carter was born in Penrith.
+The son of former Panthers star Steve Carter, Paul played with the Titans, Rabbitohs and Roosters before his career stalled in 2017 due primarily to a string of off-field incidents.

-A try, described by the Sydney Morning Herald as “the try from hell” robs NSW of victory in the State of Origin opener at the Sydney Football Stadium.
+A try, described by the Sydney Morning Herald as “the try from hell” to Maroons replacement Mark Coyne robs NSW of victory in the State of Origin opener at the Sydney Football Stadium.
 Leading 12-4 with five minutes to play, the Blues are beaten 16-12 by a gallant Queensland.

 Penrith centre Michael Jennings scores a slashing 109-metre try as the Panthers crush the Sydney Roosters 48-6 at CUA Stadium.